Miura Peninsula Access - Kanagawa 2026

 The Miura Peninsula (Miura), located south of Yokohama, is one of Kanagawa Prefecture's hidden gems.
 Known for:

-However, accessing Miura can be confusing for first-time visitors.
+But here's the thing, accessing Miura can be confusing for first-time visitors.
 This guide covers all transportation options from Tokyo and Yokohama.

 Access Options: